thedynamiclinker/we/alphabet/READWE.md

 one night in September 1992.
 ```

-But that's a story for another day and we won't tell the rest now.
+That's a story for another day and we won't tell the rest now.

 For now, we're going to start learning the alphabet.